haixizhang/Congressional-Tweet-Prediction/README.md

 party : partisanship of the owner of the tweet [D = 'Democrat', R = 'Republican']

 Evaluation
-You will be evaluated based on the '***accuracy***' of your prediction.
+Will be evaluated based on the '***accuracy***' of the prediction.
 For the definition of accuracy, please check: https://developers.google.com/machine-learning/crash-course/classification/accuracy

-Citation
-Cantay Caliskan.
-(2022).
-Congressional Tweet Competition - Spring 2022.
-Kaggle. https://kaggle.com/competitions/congressionaltweetcompetitionspring2022